samueljohnbarr/Capstone/Technical Report.md

 <hr>

 <h3 id="testing">Testing</h3><br>
 To test this simulator, we referenced the old simulator by comparing planetary position by the same date and judging positions by the two simulators.
 We also used the old one to compare speeds of planets as they traveled their orbit.
-In-program testing involved moving their planets oneUsing the  simulator to fuill rotation in their orbit to judge orbital period.
-This ensured every planet would move one full orbit within their respective period. out the lab activity work sheet also displays accuracy.
+In-program testing involved moving each planet by their orbital period and judging if they resulted in the same position.
+This ensured every planet would move one full orbit within their respective period.
 <h2 id="results">Results</h2>

 This is a screen shot of the replacement simulator below the old simulator to show just how drastically different they are in terms of   visuals and the controls.